andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### ()->|()->() [AHL]

 Note:
+While we leave Gayathri wrestling with the tough task of actually splitting out the various types of case in the code base, I'd like to introduce the next concept.

-This brings us onto a concept which *isn't* explicitly brought out in the (Blue) DDD book and which I arrived at on my own prior to discovering it detailed in Alberto Brandolini's Context Map Archetypes.
+This one *isn't* explicitly brought out in the (Blue) DDD book.

+Alberto Brandolini had however identified it, and if I'd know that when I started I might have been a lot more confident in what I uncovered.

-Having pulled out the shared kernel of cases, and having identified how this was manifest in various contexts to solve various problems and support various activities the question of how these were related came up.
-It was clear that not only did each one exist in its own bounded context, but also that there was a flow from one manifestation to another:
+Having pulled out the shared kernel of cases, and having identified how this was manifest in various contexts to solve various problems and support various activities the question of how these were related could no longer be avoided.

+It was clear that not only did each distinct case model exist within its own bounded context, but also that there was a clear flow from one manifestation to another:

 ()->|()->()

-What now seems obvious, but which made me nervous at the time, was the relationship between these contexts.
-There was almost a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).
-I knew relationships between bounded contexts was significant - I was a big fan of the strategic design patterns and the clarity they gave, but this seemed to be a different form.
+But despite this breakthrough, I was nervous.
+I was nervous about the nature of the relationships between these contexts.

+I knew relationships between bounded contexts was significant - I am a big fan of the strategic design patterns and the clarity they gave - but what I had here felt like a different form.

+Instances of earlier case types would almost transmogrify into subsequent instances.

+These relationships between bounded contexts represented a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).

 It seemed like I'd come across something fundamental.

+With hindsight this seems obvious, but which made me nervous at the time,

 @gaythu-rajan to provide the sketch of this